Contribution to Sustainable Development Goals (SDGs)

 • Maintain zero incidents of corruption.

-• Communicated our anti-corruption policy and practices to employees and suppliers.
+• Communicated our anti-corruption policy and practices to employees, suppliers, financial institutions and other stakeholders.

 16